tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 9 - Generative AI and Robotic Singularities.md

 $$\text{If } Det(J) \approx 0 \text{ Is invertible but  dangerous joint velocities will occur}$$
 ![](Attachments/2x2.png)
 ![](Attachments/equation-3-determinant-of-a-3x3-matrix.png)
+We find the equation for the determinants, we can treat lengths as constants and solve that equation or when the determinant

 # Conceptual Info
 ---